(949) 407-8904 Mon - Fri 08:00 - 17:00 23661 Birtcher Dr., Lake Forest, California, USA

 PVD Coating Colors

-PVD can coat gold, brass, rose gold, silver white, black, smoky, copper, brown, purple, blue, burgundy, bronze and other colors on stainless steel, copper, zinc alloy and other metals.
-There are many choices and the price is affordable, compared to pure gold or other pure metals.
+PVD coatings allow for a wide range of colors, such as gold, brass, rose gold, silver white, black, smoky, copper, brown, purple, blue, burgundy, and bronze, applied to materials like stainless steel, copper, and zinc alloy.
+The resulting coatings are not only visually versatile but also cost-effective compared to pure gold or other metals.

 PVD vs. CVD: What’s the Difference?